MikkelGaming/MikkelGaming/README.md

 - 👀 I’m interested in GmodLua/Gmod, C#, Python and in general Coding.
 - 🌱 I’m currently learning Python and general basic coding.
 - 📫 You can reach me via Discord: MrSmileyDK#6460
-- 🎮 I am Server Manager for Victory Studios and one of 2 Gmod Server Managers
+- 🎮 I am a Server Manager for Victory Studios

 <!---
 MikkelGaming/MikkelGaming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.